2018 Esprit de Tablas Blanc

 It looks like there was a problem contacting the store.
 Please try reloading your browser.
 If the problem persists try contacting us at firstname.lastname@example.org

-The Tablas Creek Vineyard 2017 Esprit de Tablas Blanc is a blend of five estate-grown varietals, propagated from budwood cuttings from the Château de Beaucastel estate.
+The Tablas Creek Vineyard 2018 Esprit de Tablas Blanc is our flagship white blend, chosen from the top lots of five estate-grown varietals propagated from budwood cuttings from the Château de Beaucastel estate.
 Roussanne provides the core richness, minerality, and flavors of honey and spice, while Grenache Blanc adds green apple and anise flavors, a lush mouthfeel and bright acids.
 Picpoul Blanc adds pineapple brightness and saline minerality.
-This is the first vintage incorporating two new varieties to the blend.
 Picardan brings elegance while Clairette Blanche is crisp and gently citrusy.

 - Adelaida District Paso Robles